Batev/Interpret-Models/README.md

 | -0.253: age                                       | -0.428: occupation__ Sales                        | -0.419: occupation__ Sales                                     |                                                  |
 | -0.399: hours-per-week                            |                                                   |                                                                |                                                  |
 | -0.414: occupation__ Sales                        |                                                   |                                                                |                                                  |

-This example is interesting because only Model 4. classifies it wrong, because the information about the *capital-gain* and *capital-loss* is not convincing and the most valuable feature is the *ethnicity*, which should also have been removed.

 #### Example 3